asmaloney/gactar/README.md

 OPTIONS:
-   --dev                 install any dev packages (default: false) --env string          directory where ACT-R, pyactr, and other necessary files are installed (default "./env")
+   --dev                 install any dev packages (default: false) --path value, -p value  directory for env files (it will be created if it does not exist) (default: "./env")
 ```

 For basic setup, run `./gactar env setup`